 Other things to check for:

 Given your GI Bill education benefit level and choice of school, you may not need student loans.
-Depending upon your eligibility tier for GI Bill education benefits, your tuition and fees charges could be completely or mostly covered, depending upon your choice of a school or program.
-If you do take out any loans, make sure you fully understand capitalized interest and the repayment terms or you may become heavily indebted.
+Depending upon your time in service, your tuition and fees charges could be completely or mostly covered, depending upon your choice of a school or program.
+If you do take out loans, make sure you fully understand capitalized interest and the repayment terms or you may become heavily indebted.
 Other questions to ask yourself:

-According to the Consumer Financial Protection Bureau (CFPB) and the U.S. Department of Education, there are currently more than 38 million student loan borrowers with over $1.1 trillion in outstanding debt, surpassing credit card debt.
+According to the Consumer Financial Protection Bureau (CFPB) and ED, there are currently more than 40 million student loan borrowers with over $1.1 trillion in outstanding debt, surpassing credit card debt.
 If you assume a large amount of student loan debt you may not qualify for home or auto loans and may have to delay saving for retirement, starting a family, or starting a business.
-The authoritative guide to help you determine how much college will cost and help you through the application process is CFPB’s Paying for College tool.
+The authoritative guide to help you determine how much college will cost and help you through the application process is VA's GI Bill Comparison tool.

 If you must take out loans to help pay for school, consider a Federal Direct Loan from the U.S. Department of Education as repayment terms are generally more flexible and there are greater consumer protections.
 Check the online tools available through the Department of Education at studentaid.ed.gov and the Department of Education’s Financial Aid Shopping Sheet.

 Choosing the right school is the first step in not only readjusting to civilian life, but to succeeding in civilian life.
 The GI Bill is a great program and you’ve already earned it.
 Use your benefits wisely, finish school, and become the leader in the civilian world you have already demonstrated you can be in the military.

 1. Department of Labor’s My Next Move for Vets

 2. Bureau of Labor Statistics Occupational Outlook Handbook

 5. VA’s GI Bill Comparison Tool